-Learn how an imbalance of the hormones estrogen and testosterone can cause swelling of the breast tissue in boys or men.
+Learn how an imbalance of the hormones estrogen and testosterone can cause breast tissue swelling in boys or men.

-Gynecomastia (guy-nuh-koh-MAS-tee-uh) is an increase in the amount of breast gland tissue in boys or men, caused by an imbalance of the hormones estrogen and testosterone.
+Gynecomastia (guy-nuh-koh-MAS-tee-uh) is an increase in the amount of breast gland tissue in boys or men.
+An imbalance of the hormones estrogen and testosterone causes it.
 Gynecomastia can affect one or both breasts, sometimes unevenly.

-Pseudogynecomastia refers to an increase in fat but not glandular tissue in male breasts.
+Pseudogynecomastia is an increase in fat but not gland tissue in male breasts.

-Generally, gynecomastia isn't a serious problem, but it can be tough to cope with the condition.
-Men and boys with gynecomastia sometimes have pain in their breasts and may feel embarrassed.
+Most often, gynecomastia isn't a serious problem.
+But it can be tough to cope with the condition.
+People with gynecomastia sometimes have pain in their breasts.
+And they may feel embarrassed.

 Gynecomastia may go away on its own.
-If it persists, medication or surgery may help.
+If it doesn't, medicine or surgery may help.

-The hormones testosterone and estrogen control sex characteristics in both men and women.
-Testosterone controls male traits, such as muscle mass and body hair.
-Estrogen controls female traits, including the growth of breasts.
+The hormones testosterone and estrogen control sex traits.
+Testosterone controls traits such as muscle mass and body hair.
+Estrogen controls traits that include the growth of breasts.